Redislabs-Solution-Architects/redis-mcp-demo/claude-desktop/README.md

 # Claude Desktop: Redis Infrastructure & Data Management

-Shows how you can rapidly prototype Redis infrastructure and structure through conversation.
+Shows how you can deploy Redis infrastructure and structure through conversation.
 Create databases, run health checks, seed test data, and discover optimal patterns.
 All within a single ChatBot conversation.

-- **Database setup:** "Create an e-commerce database" → Created in Seconds
-- **Health monitoring:** "Check my Redis Database" → Instant status reports
-- **Data seeding:** "Add 1000 realistic users" → No need to create time consuming scripts to simulate user data
-- **Pattern discovery:** "What's the best structure for leaderboards?" → AI suggests optimal data storage and retrieval patterns
+Check out [demo-prompts.md](demo-prompts.md) for commands you can copy-paste to show off Redis MCP.

 ## What You Need
 - Claude Desktop installed
 - Redis Cloud Account

 ## Choose Your Setup
-Pick what you want to demo:
+**Pick what you want to demo**:

 | Setup | What It Does | Good For |
 |-------|--------------|----------|